ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch13-menu-ui.md

 #### Text look

 Normal text displayed in the interface uses `label_style`.
-We will use the same font as for the buttons, but with a slightly smaller font size.
+We will use the same font as for the buttons, but in a slightly smaller font size.

 ```rust
 {{#include ../../my-game/examples/menu-ui.rs:labelstyle}}